olatkem2/World-GDP-Estimates/README.md

 This is the second side-project that I am using to solidify my understanding of the Modern Data Stack and the Analytics Engineering Space.

-My first attempt at an analytics engineering can be found here[https://github.com/olatkem2/YML-Fashion-Hub---dbt-project] where I used the Fashion Industry as a case study and tried to hone my skills[Docker, Airbyte, BigQuery, dbt, Git, Metabase] at a basic level.
+My first attempt at an analytics engineering can be found [YML Fashion Hub](https://github.com/olatkem2/YML-Fashion-Hub---dbt-project) where I used the Fashion Industry as a case study and tried to hone my skills (Docker, Airbyte, BigQuery, dbt, Git, Metabase) at a basic level.
 If you need help on this tools, you can check out the link above.

 In this project, I will be trying to play around using both Google sheets and Postgres as my data source at different stage of the pipeline.
 This may not be so applicable in real life, It was necessary to try it out for future use.